-A battery cell is an electrochemical device where the process of discharging a cell is the conversion of the stored chemical energy to electrical energy used to power a load.
-Charging is the opposite reaction where the conversion of electrical energy in the form of current from an external source is stored as chemical energy in the battery cell.
+A battery cell is an electrochemical device.
+The process of discharging a cell is the conversion of the stored chemical energy to electrical energy that is used to power an electrical load.
+The charging process is the opposite reaction, which is the conversion of electrical energy in the form of electric current from an external source which is stored as chemical energy in the battery cell.

-In all the cell types mentioned, the electrochemical reaction for the discharge and recharge of lead-acid batteries is basically the same.
-The basic battery cell design has three or more positive and negative plates immersed in an electrolyte that provides a medium for the transfer of electrons between the plates.
-There is always one more negative plate than the number of positive plates, and the negative plates are made of sponge lead, and the positive plates are made of lead dioxide.
+In all of the cell types mentioned above, the electrochemical reaction for the discharge and recharge of lead-acid batteries is basically the same.
+The basic battery cell design has three or more positive and negative plates which are immersed in an electrolyte that provides a medium for the transfer of electrons between the plates.
+There is always one more negative plate than the number of positive plates.
+The negative plates are made of sponge lead and the positive plates are made of lead dioxide.
 If the battery is connected to a load, a circuit is formed where electrons flow from the positive to the negative through the dilute sulfuric acid electrolyte.
-This discharges the battery, and both positive and negative plates progressively change into lead sulfate, and the electrolyte, losing the sulfuric component, progressively changes to water.
+This discharges the battery and both positive and negative plates progressively change into lead sulfate and the electrolyte, losing the sulfuric component, progressively changes to water.
 The nice thing about a secondary (rechargeable) lead-acid battery cell is that the discharge cycle is completely reversible.
 In order to recharge the battery, this electrochemical reaction has to be reversed.
-When the charging current flows through the battery cell, it causes the conversion of the discharged lead sulfate plates to reverse and forces the sulfate back into the electrolyte.
-The simplified formulae for a battery cell discharge and recharge are:
+When the charging current flows through the battery cell it causes the conversion of the discharged lead sulfate plates to reverse and forces the sulfate back into the electrolyte.
+Simplified formulae for a battery cell discharge and recharge are: